Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 Requesters also have the option to get certificates delivered to their homes through VitalChek, which is a third-party vendor sponsored by the state.
 This service costs $22.00, with an additional fee of $4.00 for each extra copy and $2.00 for each year of searching when the exact marriage date is unknown.

-Search the Domestic Partnership Registry in Broward County
+Search the Domestic Partnership Registry in Broward County Florida

 Some couples may not be married but could be in an official domestic partnership.
-Broward County allows information seekers to look up domestic partnerships through their Official Records Search system.
+Broward County allows information seekers to look up domestic partnerships through their Official Records Search System.

 Citizens can search this system by providing the date range within which the partnership was declared (no more than 174 days) or the partners’ names.8 Once a record is found, they can view the original Declaration of Domestic Partnership filed by the couple.

-Other than juvenile cases, the Broward County Clerk of Courts’ hosts a public index of criminal records searchable through their Case Search tool.6
+Other than juvenile cases, the Broward County Clerk of Courts’ hosts a public index of criminal records searchable through their Case Search Tool.6

 This free criminal record check shows criminal case records managed by both the county and the circuit court.
 You can also find civil and probate cases on the same portal.